mathineau/pangaea-clustering-intro/README.md

 This document is an introduction to the work you will be doing on the Pangaea Ultima Clustering component, which is part of the larger Pangaea Ultima system, a so called "Big Data" application.
-The document is intended to give you a "feel" for what the project is all about and to give you a broad overview of how the component you will be working on, the data clustering layer, will fit in the final production system.
+The document is intended to give you a "feel" for what the project is all about and to give you a broad overview of how the component you will be working on, the data clustering layer, will fit in the global system.
 Once you are done reading through this, you should have enough of a clue to stop picking your nose and start working.

 Any questions? let me know at pelletier at mtrip.com.

-Enjoy !
+Until then, grab a juice box, sit back and read on.

 # What is Pangaea Ultima ?
 Firstable, what is that Pangaea Ultima software system thing?
-To give you an answer, let me start by spelling out the dryest, most arrid description that I can think of for what the system that we are trying to build should do.
-After that mandatory bit of crisp, rigourous definition, we'll follow suit with examples of how the system should work once we are done building it.
+To answer that kind of question, nothing works like a crips and arrid description followed by an example

+Description:
-Definition: Pangaea Ultima is the name of a suite of software components whose tasks is to extract information from an heterogenous collection of data sources.
-The information thusly extracted is to be used as content for automated travel guide generation.
+> Pangaea Ultima is a suite of software components whose tasks is to extract information from an
+> heterogenous collection of data sources.
+The information thusly extracted is to be used as content for automated

-If that sounds brutally simple and yet, awfully vague and ill defined, perhaps a concrete example would lift your mood.
+> travel guide generation.

+If that sounds as clear and open to interpretation as a random article pulled out of a chineese tax law, do not despair.
+I have crafted the perfect example to bring you to a happy level of enlightenment and is the subject of our next section.

-## Pangaea Ultima from the ground up
+# Pangaea Ultima from the ground up
-To illustrate the aforementioned concepts in action, imagine you have in your hand a hardcopy of your typical off the shelf travel guide book.
+To illustrate the aforementioned Pangaea Ultima concepts in action, let us dissect the exhilarating day to day job of a travel guide author.
+Perhaps it will help us gain some deeper insight as to what our described system should do.
+As a starter, imagine you have in your hand a hardcopy of your typical off the shelf travel guide book from our celebrated author.
 What's to be found inside?
 Well, the concept of a travel guide seems to be oriented around the patentable idea of "things to see in X" where X can be a Country, a Province/State or a City.
-Suggestion of things to see are diverse and can range from attractions such as the majestic Taj Mahal of India to the liver wrecking Oktoberfest festival In Munich.
+Suggestion of things to see are diverse and can range from the majestic Taj Mahal of India to the liver wrecking Oktoberfest of Munich.
 The defining point is that they are all within the boundary of a certain region of interest (henceforth called ROI).

 What else?
-Each of these "Things to see" have a certain set of attributes that are designed to help you make the important decision of weither you should visit this place or stay in the hotel parlor and down a bottle of vodka with the lobby boy.
+Each of these "Things to see" have a certain set of "attributes" for you to consider.
+These attributes are carefully engineered to help you make the important decision of weither you should visit the place or stay in the hotel parlor and down a bottle of vodka with the lobby boy.
 These trip defining attributes usually boil down to the following few: a name, a short description, a nice color picture, perhaps a rating of some kind given by the adventurer who built the guide and, most importantly, a coordinate set (latitude and longitude) to where the Point Of Interest (POI) under scrutiny is located.
-To generate those attributes, the guide author obviously "cluster" and "merge" together information from different sources such as wikipedia.org, openstreetmap.org or even facebook.com.
-The task of clustering is in this case identifying that a given wiki article and a given facebook page are talking about the same POI and the task of merging would be to take the arithmetic mean of the sources latitude and longitude for the "real" geolocation of the POI.
+To "generate" those attributes, the guide author obviously "cluster" and "merge" together information from different sources such as wikipedia.org, openstreetmap.org or even facebook.com.
+The task of clustering is in this case identifying that a given wiki article and a given facebook page are talking about the same POI.
+An example of merging would be to take the arithmetic mean of the sources latitude and longitude for the "real" geolocation of the POI.

 Thats great! so far so good.
-Three minutes into our 1.99$ world travel guide already makes it clear what we should aim for when building our next google style web scalable travel guide system.
-Pangaea Ultima should be able to:
+Three minutes into our 1.99$ world travel guide already makes it clear what we should aim for when building our next google style web scale travel guide system.
+Based on our analysis of the travel guide author workflow, an automated system aimed at replacing him without anyone beeing able to ever tell the difference should be able to:

     1. Collect data about EVERYTHING that has a geolocation.
 Save that information to some datastore.
     2. Cluster the collected data into groups of complementary sources.
 Save computation result to some datastore.